binaryage/asepsis-web/index.md

   * [SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php)
   * ruby + rubygems
-  * XCode 3.0+
+  * XCode 3.2+
   * zip/unzip

-Installation steps:
+Custom installation steps:

     git clone git://github.com/darwin/visor.git
     cd visor
     rake
     rake install

-Feel free to fork and contribute.
+Feel free to [fork and contribute][contribute].

 ## FAQ

 #### I like the idea, but I want to use Terminal.app features.
 Do you plan to support tabs/unicode/whatever?
 > Visor is just a light-weight wrapper of Terminal.app (SIMBL).
-You should be able to use all Terminal.app features with Visor.
+You should be able to use most of Terminal.app features with Visor.
+The only broken feature is "Windows Groups".

+#### Does Visor work on OSX 10.6 (Snow Leopard)?
+> Snow Leopard is supported by Visor 2.0 and later.

+#### Does Visor work on OSX 10.5 (Leopard)?
+> Leopard is supported by Visor 1.5 and later.

-#### Does Visor work on OSX Snow Leopard?
+#### Does Visor work on OSX 10.4 (Tiger)?
-> I haven't tried it personally yet.
-But you may want to check [article by Ken Collins](http://metaskills.net/2009/8/18/visor-terminal-on-snow-leopard).
-Visor 2.0 is expected to be compatible with Snow Leopard.
+> Tiger was supported by early Visors (pre 1.5).
+It was in the days when I was young Windows hacker.
+Will never look back, so your only chance is to upgrade to Leopard.

 #### My Visor menu-bar icon is dimmed out.
 My hot-key doesn't work and just beeps.
 What's wrong?
 > There can be only one visor-ed terminal window in the system.
-If you close this terminal window (for example Control+D or typing exit in shell), Visor gets into disabled state you are describing.
+If you close this terminal window (for example `Control+D` or typing exit in shell), Visor gets into disabled state you are describing.
 Just open a new terminal window and it gets visor-ed again.
-You can do it for example by clicking on Terminal.app icon in Dock.
+You can do it for example by clicking on Terminal.app icon in the Dock.

 #### How can I open a new terminal window the old way as a classic OSX window?
 > If there is a visor-ed terminal window (Visor menu-bar icon is active) every new terminal window gets opened as a classic OSX window.
 In other words, open at least two terminal windows.
-Second one will be classic for sure.
+Second one will be classic terminal window for sure.

 #### How can I change a height of Visor?
-> Go to Terminal.app preferences -> Window -> Rows
+> Go to Terminal.app's Preferences -> Window -> Rows

 #### How can I stick Visor to left screen edge?
 > Look for "Position" option in Visor Preferences and pick "Left-Stretch" window placement.

 #### How can I change a width of Visor?
 > By default Visor window does stretch to full screen width.
-Set some non-stretching positioning for Visor window in Visor Preferences, then Go to Terminal.app preferences -> Window -> Columns.
+Set some non-stretching positioning for Visor window in Visor Preferences, then Go to Terminal.app's Preferences -> Window -> Columns.

 #### Is it possible to show Visor only on secondary monitor?
 > Go to Visor Preferences -> Screen

-#### Is it possible to see Visor on every space?
+#### Is it possible to see Visor on every Space?
-> Visor 1.6 does not respect spaces settings ([Issue 52](http://code.google.com/p/blacktree-visor/issues/detail?id=52)).
+> Visor 1.6 does not respect Spaces settings ([Issue 52](http://code.google.com/p/blacktree-visor/issues/detail?id=52)).
 Visor 1.7+ forces it's window to be visible on every space.
 You may disable it in Visor Preferences.
-Note: spaces configuration about Terminal.app doesn't apply to visor-ed terminal window, it is effective only for other (classic) terminal windows.
+Note: Spaces configuration about Terminal.app doesn't apply to visor-ed terminal window, it is effective only for other (classic) terminal windows.

 #### I want to keep different preferences for Visor and other (classic) terminal windows.
 What is the best way how manage it?
-> Well, Terminal.app has preference sets called profiles and you can run new terminal windows with different profiles.
-Original version of Visor took "VisorTerminal" profile in case it was available.
-This was removed in latest version.
-Simply use Terminal.app ways how to start terminal window with preferred profile like you normally would.
-Visor doesn't touch your profile neither has special logic how to pick one.
+> Well this was quite a pain point in older Visor releases.
+From Visor 2.0 there must exist Terminal.app's profile called "Visor".
+Visor-ed window always uses "Visor" profile for opening new tabs
+(regardless of "default profile setting" in Terminal.app).
+To make your life easier Visor creates this profile for you if it does not exist and fills in Darwin's preferred Visor settings (black background with fine colors, 90% opacity).

+#### How can I revert to Darwin's Visor profile?
+> You can always delete (or better rename) profile called "Visor" and relaunch Terminal.app.
+Visor will create new "Visor" profile from scratch with Darwin's preferred settings.

+#### Do I need to install TerminalColours SIMBL with Visor?
+> No, TerminalColours is integrated into Visor 2.0 and later.
+My motivation was to allow people get cool Visor colors out of the box (by getting Darwin's Visor profile).

+#### Do I need to install CopyOnSelect SIMBL with Visor?
+> No, CopyOnSelect is integrated into Visor 2.0 and later.
+It is configurable option in Visor Preferences (disabled by default).

 ## History

-* **v2.0** (to be released)
+* **v2.0** (06.09.2009) code name: **Snow Visor**
+  * [[darwin][darwin]] Compatibility with OSX 10.6 (Snow Leopard)
+  * [[ciaran][ciaran]+[evanphx][evanphx]+[darwin][darwin]] integrated [Terminal Colours SIMBL](http://ciaranwal.sh/2007/11/01/customising-colours-in-leopard-terminal)
   * [[darwin][darwin]] Visor uses profile "Visor" or creates a new one if it does not exist ([Issue 57](http://code.google.com/p/blacktree-visor/issues/detail?id=71), [Issue #19](http://github.com/darwin/visor/issues/closed#issue/19)).
-  * [[genki][genki]] "Copy on Select" feature
+  * [[darwin][darwin]] "Visor" profile is created with finest settings from Darwin's Visor profile including setup for Terminal Colours (black background with fine colors, 90% opacity)
+  * [[darwin][darwin]] Visor stays hidden after Terminal.app launch (seamless experience when including Terminal.app into startup items)
+  * [[genki][genki]+[darwin][darwin]] integrated [CopyOnSelect SIMBL](http://github.com/genki/terminalcopyonselect)

 * **v1.9.1** (14.04.2009)
   * [[darwin][darwin]] Fixed missing "Visor Preferences..." menu item (thanks [gestes](http://github.com/gestes)).